 NeoStem is building a dominant IP portfolio within the field of cell therapy to protect its cutting edge technologies.
-Notably, this patent estate includes composition of matter patents for AMR-001 (2028) and Athelos (2023).
-Our patent estate includes 31 issued patents, 54 pending patent applications, including composition of matter and method claims, and a geographic breadth of filings.
-NeoStem IP focuses on immunology, cardiology, orthopedic, wound healing, stem cell isolation and purification, and VSEL treatment indications.
+Notably, this patent estate includes composition of matter patents for AMR-001 and the Company’s T Regulatory Cell product candidate.
+Our patent estate includes composition of matter and method claims and a geographic breadth of filings.
+NeoStem’s IP portfolio focuses on immunology, cardiology, orthopedic, wound healing, stem cell isolation and purification, and VSELTM treatment indications.

 - U.S. Patent No. 7,794,705 covering a chemotactic stem cell product enriched for CD34+ cells that treats injury from AMI;

 - U.S. Patent No. 8,088,370 covering the use of AMR-001 in the repair of injury caused by vascular insufficiency, including all forms of cardiac insufficiency, such as congestive heart failure, chronic myocardial ischemia and, we believe, vascular insufficiency induced ischemic conditions beyond the cardiac setting;